vsbits/monepy/README.md

 Only supported operators are `+`, `-`, `*` and `/`.

-Operations with unsuported types will raise a `TypeError`.

 #### The `+` and `-`

 Operations with `+` and `-` can only be done with currencies of the same type